apache/incubator-hugegraph/README.md

 - Plug-in Backend Store Driver Framework, supporting RocksDB, Cassandra, ScyllaDB, HBase and MySQL now and easy to add other backend store driver if needed
 - Integration with Hadoop/Spark

-## Learn More
+## Getting Started

-The [project homepage](https://hugegraph.github.io/hugegraph-doc/) contains more information on HugeGraph and provides links to documentation, getting-started guides and release downloads.
+The project [homepage](https://hugegraph.github.io/hugegraph-doc/) contains more information on HugeGraph and provides links to **documentation**, getting-started guides and release downloads.

 ## Contributing